Learn the Knowledge of London

 Download a detailed description of the Knowledge test.

-Most people who apply to become a licensed taxi driver and take the Knowledge of London exam use a scooter to help learn the runs.
+Most people who apply to become a licensed taxi driver and take the Knowledge of London exam use a moped/scooter to help learn the runs.

 You may want to attend one of several Knowledge schools to help you study for appearances.
 These are independent schools that are not controlled or regulated by Transport for London.

 About: Established in 1985, Knowledge Point is London's most central and well established Knowledge school.
-We are placed between Kings Cross and Caledonian Road Station and have a second location in West London.
-We have classes and facilities to accommodate all levels of Knowledge students and our teachers are not only qualified taxi drivers but qualified teachers also.
-We understand that the Knowledge is not only about runs or points.
-KOL is more than that.
-It's a way of life.
-It's a language.
-It's a culture.
+We are placed between Kings Cross and Caledonian Road Station.
+We have online classes and facilities to accommodate all levels of Knowledge students and our teachers are not only qualified taxi drivers but qualified teachers also.

 Open: Monday to Friday 08:00 to 20:00 with extended hours Tuesday to Thursday until 22:00.